jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/functions-and-scope-lesson/readme.md

 Each string in the array is called a command-line argument.
 Command-line arguments let users affect the operation of the application without recompiling it.

->Check: What does an `entry point` mean?

 ## Demo: Let's break it down (15 mins)

 Let's look at what the parts of this method do.
 Let's start with the basics, which we covered a bit in explaining the main method..

-> Instructor Note: Write method on the board (or add body to main method signature, at the appropriate time) and underline and label each part as you go through the following sections.

 ```java
 public                     void            interestingMethod(  String input  )     throws IOException